syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     You may see the below exception in the web browser dev tool console.

-    E> Could not find 'loadScripts' in 'window.sfBlazor'.
+    > Error: Could not find 'loadScripts' in 'window.sfBlazor'.

     **Cause:**